LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 Instruction is also provided in 'Configuring a Liberty Datasource with API Key' section of the DB2OnCloudSetup guide to configure DB2 service in IBM Clouds as JavaBatch persistence store.
 The JavaBatch schema is created using the `fhir-persistence-schema` command line interface jar.

-If one wants to support IBM Db2 with a user-name and password , one should copy `fhir-server/configDropins/disabled/db2/bulkdata.xml` to `fhir-server/configDropins/defaults/bulkdata.xml` replacing the existing bulkdata.xml.
+To support IBM Db2 with a user-name and password , copy `fhir-server/configDropins/disabled/db2/bulkdata.xml` to `fhir-server/configDropins/defaults/bulkdata.xml` replacing the existing bulkdata.xml.
 One can configure the Datasource by setting the following environment variables:

 | Variable          | Default         | Description                                                    |
 |-------------------|-----------------|----------------------------------------------------------------|